 Dr. Joel Kostka is is a microbial geneticist who studies impacts of oil spills on microbial evolution.
 He will analyze Ixtoc-I cores for metagenomics and variability down-core and spatially.
 Kostka and his students will work primarily in sedimentary oil deposition (Task 3), but his labs interests cover arctic biogeochemistry, bioremediation, bioenergy, permeable sediements, salt-marsh nutrient cycling, and peat land carbon cycling.

 Dr. Dana Wetzel is a marine toxicologist who studies sublethal impacts of organic pollutants on marine species.
 Her expertise extends to marine mammals in the Arctic and impacts on marine and coastal fishes in the GoM, and elsewhere.
-Dr. John Reynolds is senior scientist of the Aquatic Toxicology Program that seeks to determine the effects toxic substances have on marine life, from low-level, chronic exposures that may lead to reproductive and developmental failure, cancer or genetic damage, to acute exposures leading to death.
-Wetzel has expensive experience as PI on cross-disciplinary projects to assess environmental contamination and impacts from oil spills.
+Dr. Kevan Main is the manager and operator of the 200-acre field station marine and freshwater aquaculture park at Mote.

-Dr.’s Kate Freeman and Jenn Macalady bring the capability of a full genomic, molecular organic geochemistry and stable isotope analysis of natural materials from waters, soils and sediments.
+Drs.
+Kate Freeman and Sara Lincoln bring the capability of a full genomic, molecular organic geochemistry and stable isotope analysis of natural materials from waters, soils and sediments.
 Analyses of lipids and their C- and H-isotopic signatures, from microbial biomass and petroleum constituents are used to evaluate cycling of life-sustaining elements by microorganisms and the origin of petroleum and its degradation products.

-Over the past decade, Dr. John Hildebrand and Ana Širović from Scripps Institute of Oceanography (SIO) have developed the capability to study marine mammal populations using passive acoustic monitoring.
+Over the past decade, Drs.
+John Hildebrand and Kaitlin Frasier from Scripps Institute of Oceanography (SIO) have developed the capability to study marine mammal populations using passive acoustic monitoring.
 The High-frequency Acoustic Recording Package (HARP) has exceptional bandwidth and recording capacity to allow study of the full range of marine mammal species over extended deployment periods.
 During the DWH oil spill, five HARPS were deployed in the GOM and documented the presence of marine mammal near the DWH wellhead.

-Dr.’s Michael Schlüter, Andreas Liese, Dieter Krause, and Rudolf Müller are a part of the research center “Energy and Environment” in the Institute of Product Development and Mechanical Engineering Design and the Institute of Multiphase Flows at the Hamburg University of Technology (TUHH).
+Drs.
+Michael Schlüter, Andreas Liese, Dieter Krause, Rudolf Müller and Paul Bubenheim are a part of the research center “Energy and Environment” in the Institute of Product Development and Mechanical Engineering Design and the Institute of Multiphase Flows at the Hamburg University of Technology (TUHH).
 This research team is at the cutting edge of experimental apparatus development for investigation of oil plume seawater interaction in the deep-sea environment (Task 2).

 The pressure laboratory DL2 can reproduce the major environmental parameters of the deep-sea, forming either a segment of the sediment–water interface or of the water column inside an experimental volume of 100L.
 Natural samples (fluids, suspensions, biota, sediment cores) can be transferred from transfer units into the pressurized lab space.
 The system is mobile to operate on- and offshore.
 A suite of interfaces enables the scientists to monitor, manipulate, control and sample the objects of investigation and the environment inside the laboratory in real time by incorporation of latest laser technology for quantification of arising hydrodynamic and chemical processes.
 Scope of the studies at TUHH also includes the aspects of biodegradation under pressure.